strmprivacy/docs/docs/concepts/masked-fields.md

 instance to provide downstream data consumers maybe outside your company with values that are not personal, but that you still want to keep inside your company.

+### `strmMeta.keyLink` in derived streams
+The `keyLink` allows us to find the encryption key that was used to decrypt an event, provided we have access to the storage of that encryption key.

+Events in derived stream might still contain encrypted fields, because their consent level is higher than what was defined for the derived stream.
+We _do not want_ the receiver of these events to be able to decrypt these fields separately, using the link between the event and the encryption key that is given by `strmMeta.keyLink` which is why upon decryption, this value is **cleared**.

 ## Using the masked fields